vmware-samples/validated-solutions-for-cloud-foundation/hrm/README.md

     6. If vApp options are disabled, select the `Enable vApp options` check box and click `OK`.
     7. Click the `Details` tab and enter `VMware vCenter Server Appliance` as product name in the `Name` field.

-3. Shades of red, green, and yellow may vary on vRealize Operations widgets
+3. Shades of red, green, and yellow may vary on VMware Aria Operations widgets

     Shades of red, green, and yellow may be different in different widgets but they represent the same thing.
-Ignore the shades as this is a vRealize Operations product limitation.
+Ignore the shades as this is a VMware Aria Operations product limitation.

 ## Support